frontyardprojects/frontyardprojects.github.io/about/index.md

 Our aim is to facilitate and nurture collaborations between people with a mix of disciplines with a passion for culture and to build a more resilient and sustainable independent arts community for the future.

 **Current Board:**
-Connie Anthes (Secretary, Public Officer)
+Connie Anthes (Chair)
 Luke Bacon
 Kush Badhwar
 Julia Bavyka
-Sally Chessell
+Sally Chessell (Secretary, Public Officer)
-Clare Cooper (Chair)
+Clare Cooper (Deputy Chair)
 Alexandra Crosby
 Jacquelene Drinkall
-Benjamin Forster (Deputy Chair)
+Benjamin Forster
+Bianca Hester
-Thomas Kern (Co Interim Treasurer)
+Thomas Kern (Co Treasurer)
 Sophea Lerner
-Nick McGuigan (Co Interim Treasurer)
+Nick McGuigan (Co Treasurer)

 **Previous Board Members:**
 Rei Cheetham